 Dry Ingredients

-- Coconut sugar: coconut sugar is one of two sweeteners in this recipe.
-Feel free to sub light brown sugar 1:1.
+• Coconut sugar: coconut sugar is one of two sweeteners in this recipe.
+We’ve also tested these muffins with light brown sugar as a 1:1 sub.

 Wet Ingredients